How To Become A Counsellor: UK Training Requirements

 • A-levels or equivalent: While not mandatory, pursuing A-levels or equivalent qualifications in subjects like psychology, sociology, or health can be beneficial for progressing to advanced counselling training.
 Upon completion of secondary school, you may choose to enroll in an accredited counselling course or pursue a university degree in counselling or psychology.

 • Accredited college courses: A Level 4 Diploma in Therapeutic Counselling is generally considered the standard qualification for becoming a professional counsellor in the UK for those without a relevant university degree.
 This qualification may take around a year part-time to complete.
-Your course should ideally be accredited by the British Association for Counselling and Psychotherapy (BACP).
+Some people may go on to a Level 5 Diploma in Therapeutic Counselling (Psychotherapeutic Counselling).Your course should ideally be accredited by the British Association for Counselling and Psychotherapy (BACP).

 Step 2: Register with a professional body

 As a student, you will likely be required to register with a professional body like the British Association for Counselling and Psychotherapy (BACP) or the UK Council for Psychotherapy (UKCP).
-These organizations set the standards for ethical practice, training, and professional conduct within the field of counselling.
+These organisations set the standards for ethical practice, training, and professional conduct within the field of counselling.
 By registering, you gain access to essential resources, such as guidelines, professional development opportunities, and supervision support.

 Step 3: Complete the required hours of supervised counselling practice